gdiboston/gdi-slides-template-boston/documentation/meetup-description.md

 - Taken intro to JavaScript through Girl Develop It, or
 - Be familiar with syntax, arrays, conditionals, for and while loops, event handling, jQuery, AJAX requests, and handling JSON responses.

+All attendees are expected to abide by the [Girl Develop It Code of Conduct](http://www.girldevelopit.com/codeofconduct).

 ## Tech Requirements

 Please bring the following to each class: